-Development services for which a Person, during construction, controls major decisions, timing, and/or outcomes for the project on behalf of an Applicant that does not have the development experience or capacity.
+Development services for which a Person, during construction, controls major decisions, timing, and/or outcomes for the project on behalf of an Applicant.

 Many terms used in this QAP are defined in the Code, related IRS regulations, or the Colorado Act; readers should refer to these materials and related guidance for proper interpretation.